Spend a day browsing any online board gaming community and you'll have furrowed brows at all the board game terms.

-Fear not.
-Here's a crash course on the most common terms you’ll come across in board gaming circles.
-You'll be an expert overnight.
+Here's a crash course on the most common board game terms you should know if you're getting into hobby and intend to hang out with more board gamers.
+You'll be an expert overnight!

-Ameritrash is a derogatory term for "American-style games," which loosely describes the tendency for American game design to focus heavily on theme, conflict between players, longer playtimes, and in some cases, a higher degree of luck through dice rolls or card draws.
+Ameritrash is a derogatory term for "American-style games," which loosely describes the tendency for American game design to focus heavily on theme, conflict between players, longer playtimes, and a higher degree of luck through dice rolls or card draws.
 A more neutral version of this term is "amerigame."

 3. Filler Game

-Out of print.
-A game that’s no longer being manufactured by the publisher, meaning you’ll have to grab one of the remaining copies or buy used.
+OOP stands for "out of print."
+It's a term that describes games that are no longer being manufactured by the publisher, meaning the only way to obtain the game is to find one of the remaining unsold copies or manage to buy it used.

-The abstract wooden figure that's used in many different games, usually eurogames, which has become something of an icon for board gaming in general.
-Originated in the game Carcassonne.
+A meeple is the abstract wooden figure that's used in many different board games—most often eurogames—which has become something of a mascot for board gaming in general.
+Meeples originated in the game Carcassonne.

-Inserts are organizers that are inserted into board game boxes to help keep all the components safe and tidy.
-They can be DIY or not—there are companies that sell game-specific inserts, often for heavier games with lots of high-quality components.
+Board game inserts are organizers that are inserted into board game boxes to help keep all the components safe and tidy.

-Point salad refers to games where there are many different ways to earn victory points, and in some extreme cases, games where every action you can take rewards you with some victory points.
-The term is usually said in a derogatory spirit because these games can quickly become chaotic.
+Point salad games are board games that have many different ways to earn victory points—and in extreme cases, board games where every action you take rewards you with some victory points.

 9. Social Deduction

-LCGs are living card games, which are similar to CCGs but with one major distinction: cards are released as box sets with a fixed pool of cards, and those cards are all you need to play the game.
-Both LCGs and CCGs are deckbuilding games, but LCGs downplay much of the luck involved in acquiring cards and are thus less expensive to play and easier to get into.
+LCGs are living card games, which are similar to CCGs but with one major distinction: cards in LCGs are released as box sets where each set comes with a fixed pool of cards.

-“Worker placement” is a bit of a misnomer, and would be better off called “action drafting.”
-This genre of games involves a pool of actions that are shared between all players, and each round, players take turns selecting which action they want to take (thus making that action unavailable to other players that round).
+This is a genre of board games where all players share one pool of possible actions.
+Each round, players take turns selecting which action they want to take (which makes that action unavailable to other players during that round).

-Press-your-luck is a genre of games where a player’s turn involves repeating a certain action, where each repeat comes with a risk, and it’s up to the player to decide how many times they want to repeat before stopping.
-A well-designed press-your-luck oozes with tension because you're usually trying to outperform the other players, leading to agonizing decisions between risk and reward.
+A well-designed press-your-luck game oozes with tension because you're trying to outperform the other players, leading to agonizing decisions between risk and reward.

 Roll-and-write is a genre of dice games that involve a predetermined worksheet handed out to players, repeated dice rolls, and the goal of filling out said worksheet based on the results of those dice rolls.
-First player to complete the worksheet wins.
 The most classic example is Yahtzee.